instituutnederlandsetaal/BlackLab/site/docs/guide/030_index-your-data/070_parallel-corpora.md

 # Parallel corpora

 ::: tip Supported from v4.0
-Indexing and searching parallel corpora will be supported from BlackLab 4.0 (and current development snapshots).
+Indexing and searching parallel corpora is supported from BlackLab 4.0.
 :::

 A parallel corpus contains multiple versions of the same document.
 These might be translations to different languages, historical versions, etc.